Cheery22487/nocl-photodissociation/README.md

    - **Cl Dissociation:** Simulated using a Fast Fourier Transform (FFT) scheme.

 2. **Computing the Ground State Wave Function:**
    - Solves the 3D ground state wave function of NOCl.
-This step is generalizable to higher-dimensional problems (n-D).
+This step is generalized for any higher-dimensional problems (n-D).

 3. **Wave Function Excitation to the Excited State and time propagation of the excited state:**
    - Excites the ground state wave function to simulate absorption processes.